profanity-im/profanity/CONTRIBUTING.md

 ## Hints and Pitfalls

 * When adding a new hotkey/shortcut make sure it's not registered in Profanity already.
 And also that it's not a default shortcut of readline.
+* We ship a `.git-blame-ignore-revs` file containing banal commits which you will most likely want to ignore when using `git blame`.
+In case you are using vim and fugitive `command Gblame Git blame --ignore-revs-file=.git-blame-ignore-revs` might be helpful in your vimrc.

 ## Coding style
 Follow the style already present ;-)